SQLitis/monsters/README.rst

   Necromental|Libris Mortis: The Book of the Dead|112 Half-Dragon|Monster Manual v.3.5|146

+Bonesinger is a template that can be applied to any creature that has at least one level as a bard Cooperative Magic (Sp): A bonesinger can use a standard action to increase by 2 the save DC of a spell cast by an adjacent bonesinger.
+The bonesinger must ready an action to help in this manner; the trigger is the other bonesinger beginning to cast a spell.

+No template turns a non-elemental into an elemental, so the choices for a necromental are...limited.

 Tainted minion is an acquired template that can be added to any humanoid or monstrous humanoid creature with at least mild levels of both corruption and depravity (referred to hereafter as the base creature).
  A character who spends the night in a haunted location must make a DC 20 Will save or have his depravity score increase by 1.
  It is most often applied to a creature that dies because its corruption score exceeds the maximum for severe corruption for a creature with its Constitution score